wcheng-t12/vertex-codenection/README.md

 ## 5.2 🏗️ System Architecture

-VERTEXLOAD follows a modular architecture where the **frontend, backend, database, and AI services** work together to process user workload information.
+VertexLoad follows a modular architecture where the **frontend, backend, database, and AI services** work together to process user workload information.

 ### High-Level Architecture